Find Schools

 Find Schools Near

-Substance Abuse Counselor Job Description Counsel and advise individuals with alcohol, tobacco, drug, or other problems, such as gambling and eating disorders.
+Job Description: Counsel and advise individuals with alcohol, tobacco, drug, or other problems, such as gambling and eating disorders.
 May counsel individuals, families, or groups or engage in prevention programs.

 What Do Substance Abuse Counselors Do On a Daily Basis?

-These are the skills Substance Abuse Counselors say are the most useful in their careers:
+Below is a list of the skills most Substance Abuse Counselors say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.